 Step 1: Name Your LLC

-- The use of one or more different letters or numerals, or a different sequence of letters or numerals
+- Using one or more different letters or numerals, or rearranged letters or numerals

 - The addition or deletion of a key word